-Textbook: The required textbook has full and complete explanations of all topics covered in class, as well as a broad selection of practice problems for you to work on (specific recommendations will be posted on a regular basis).
+- Textbook: The required textbook has full and complete explanations of all topics covered in class, as well as a broad selection of practice problems for you to work on (specific recommendations will be posted on a regular basis).
 For more on the textbook and possible alternatives, see below.
 Lectures and class notes are intended to supplement the textbook.
-They will not duplicate or replace it.

-- Lectures and Q&A, Mondays and Fridays 12-12:50, Zoom: the lectures will provide an introduction to the material (the main points, frequently asked questions about the material, problem-solving techniques, issues related to good mathematical writing).
+They will not duplicate or replace it. - Lectures and Q&A, MWF 12-12:50, Zoom (hopefully, moving to in-person later): the lectures will provide an introduction to the material (the main points, frequently asked questions about the material, problem-solving techniques, issues related to good mathematical writing).
 Questions in class are encouraged and I will try to address them as we go.
 The lecture and Q&A will be recorded and available for asynchronous viewing after class.
-Prepared class notes will be uploaded to Canvas in advance. - Problem-solving sessions and office hours, Wednesdays 12-12:50, Zoom: normally, I will start these sessions with a presentation of a few worked examples and exercises (about 15-20 minutes).
-This part will be recorded for later viewing.
-For the rest of the hour, you will be divided in groups, with the instructor and TA circulating between the breakout rooms and answering questions.
-You are welcome to use that time any way you like: work in groups on the problem sets assigned for that session, ask questions when the instructor or TA joins your group, etc. All course-related questions, not necessarily just about the problem set for that day, are welcome in the problem sessions. - Discussion boards: Both Piazza and Discussions on Canvas will be available.
-Additionally, the Course Room on Collaborate Ultra is open by default, for those of you who would like to use it to work together online. - Homework (WebWork and Longform): WebWork will be assigned every 1-2 weeks.
+Prepared class notes will be uploaded to Canvas in advance. - Problem-solving classes: about once a week, we will have a class dedicated to examples and problem-solving.
+I will start with a presentation of a few worked examples and exercises.
+We may also use parts of such classes for group work (such as breakout rooms on Zoom).
+You are welcome to use that time any way you like: work in groups on the problem sets assigned for that session, ask individual questions, etc. All course-related questions, not necessarily just about the problem set for that day, are welcome. - Discussion boards: Both Piazza and Discussions on Canvas will be available.
+I will check both at least once a day, and will also ask the TA to monitor both. - Homework (WebWork and Longform): WebWork will be assigned weekly.
 These are usually short questions, graded automatically, where you only have to provide the correct answer and (sometimes) selected intermediate steps.
-Longform assignments will be due biweekly.
+Longform assignments will be due biweekly (except for the winter break), tentatively on 01/28, 02/11, 03/09, 03/23, 04/06.
 They will have only 2-4 questions, but that will include proofs, and you will have to include complete, correct, and clearly written explanations and justifications for your work.
 You will be graded both on the correctness of your mathematics and on the quality of your mathematical writing.
-The correct answer alone will not be sufficient. - Verification by Videoconferencing: From time to time, I may ask selected students to explain their homework solutions to me, either live or via a recording, with the webcam on. - Additional practice: Recommended textbook problems and additional suggested WebWork (not for credit) will be posted as needed. - Engagement: Your course participation can include live class attendance, participation in the Q&A, watching the recordings of class videos, reading course notes, participation in problem sessions, posting and answering questions on discussion boards, textbook reading, doing homework (individually or as group work), doing additional practice problems, researching and consulting additional materials, and so on.
-It is not mandatory to do all of this, so that you can participate in class in flexible ways depending on your circumstances and preferences (see below).
+The correct answer alone will not be sufficient.

+- Verification by Videoconferencing: From time to time, I may ask selected students to explain their homework solutions to me, either live or via a recording, with the webcam on. - Final exam: see below. - Additional practice: Recommended textbook problems and additional suggested WebWork (not for credit) may be posted as needed. - Engagement: Your course participation can include class attendance, participation in the Q&A, watching class recordings, reading course notes, posting and answering questions on discussion boards, textbook reading, doing homework (individually or as group work), doing additional practice problems, researching and consulting additional materials, and so on.
+It is not mandatory to do all of this, so that you can participate in class in flexible ways depending on your circumstances and preferences.
 However, sufficient engagement is essential.
 Therefore, as part of your course work for credit, I will ask you to describe and reflect on your engagement in this class.